 - Put sanitizer in your car and in your pocket.
 You need it most when you are out and about

 - How to make your own if needed: https://www.wired.com/story/how-to-make-hand-sanitizer/

 - Public spaces: How to not get infected when out in public spaces (reverse the following if you are left hand dominant).

 - Your left hand is for interfacing with potentially contaminated surfaces.
 This is your left hand’s chance to finally do something really important.

-- You are much more likely to accidently touch your face, rub your eyes with your dominant hand
+- You are much more likely to accidentally touch your face, rub your eyes with your dominant hand

 - If I used a credit card (which I keep in my right pocket), I wipe it down as well.